jtalks-org/jtalks-cicd/README.md

 JTalks Continuous Integration & Continuous Delivery scripts

 The best way to try it out is to use [JTalks VM](https://github.com/jtalks-org/jtalks-vm) project which allows to start up a virtual environment with JTalks CICD on board automatically.
+It uses Vagrant + VirtualBox thus these tools should be installed and after that you just log onto machine `vagrant ssh` and start project `jtalks deploy --environment vagrant --project jcommune|poulpe --build [from nexus]`

 ###Installation Guide
 This project contains JTalks Environment configuration like DEV, UAT, PROD.
 To use it you'll need python to be installed (was checked on 2.6.6) and: